DevlessTeam/docs/api-engine.md

 ```
 Now we query the authentication table using the get parameters provided by the engine.
  * The ``table`` parameter is used to provide the table name
-* The ``order`` parameter makes it possible to arrange the data in descending order based on the field provided
+* The ``orderBy`` parameter makes it possible to arrange the data in descending order based on the field provided
 * The ``where`` parameter is used to get data where the field provided before the comma contains the data passed
 * The ``size`` parameter is used to set the total number of records to be returned.
 * The ``offset`` parameter sets an offset on the record.